ir-engine/ir-tutorial-pong/readme.md

 1) When one or more players enters a goal then play is started
 2) When all players leave all goals then play stops
-3) Players extend their arms to volley a ball towards another player
+3) If a ball hits a player goal then that player takes damage; at maximum damage the game ends
-4) If a ball hits a player goal then that player takes damage; at maximum damage the game ends
+4) volleying is automatic

 # Code